 “It’s not just alcohol that has impaired scooter users and led to injuries.
 Sixty percent of the 103 patients in the study were also screened for drugs, and 52% of them tested positive,” the Today report says.

 The study’s authors are affiliated with the University of California San Diego Health System, Scripps Mercy Hospital, San Diego, and Dell Seton Medical Center, Austin, Texas.
 They write that they sought to examine the incidence of injury, helmet use, presence of drug and alcohol intoxication, and injury patterns among patients admitted to hospitals for trauma related to e-scooter accidents.

 - E-scooter-related injuries have significantly increased over time.

-- Alcohol and illicit substance use among e-scooter accident patients was common.
+- Alcohol and illicit substance use among e-scooter accident patients were common.

 - Helmet use was extremely rare.

 - Significant injuries, including traumatic brain injuries and fractures requiring surgery, were present in over half (51%) of patients.

 - Interventions aimed at increasing helmet use and discouraging e-scooter operation while intoxicated are necessary to reduce e-scooter-related injuries.